Criuchi/MvcBalloon/MvcBalloon/README.txt

 // Date Created: 2023-10-10 1230
 // Date Finished: 2023-10-

+//          IMPORTANT           //

-//IMPORTANT: I have worked in this project since 2023-10-10 but I had issues that made me restart my project, in Github it will just show my last attempt but this began before.
+//I have worked in this project since 2023-10-10 but I had issues that made me restart my project, in Github it will just show my last attempt but this began before.

+//Commented the "sslPort": 44320 located in Properties/launchSettings.json to be able to run the program and see it

-// Log:
+//            LOG              //

 1:18
 Created the MvcBallon project and created a README.txt file...